GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 ### Create Cloud Scheduler job

-> **Note**: At time of writing Cloud Scheduler is in Beta.
-The keyword `beta` in the commands below will no longer be necessary after Cloud Scheduler becomes generally available.

 Next, we configure Cloud Scheduler to push a message containing the string `test job` every minute to the Pub/Sub topic `test` that we just created.